-There was a material difference between the budgeted amount (\$698,000) for curriculum-aligned instructional materials and the actual expenditures (\$320,621) (Action 2).
+There was a material difference between the budgeted amount (\$2,000) for College and Career Services and Review of Graduation Requirements and the actual expenditures (\$0) (Action 4 & 7).
+The actions took place and there was not expenditures.

 There was a material difference between the budgeted amount (\$24,000) for social studies curriculum development and actual expenditures (\$0) (Action 6).